kennywlino/todo-app/README.md

 Similarly, the `useForm()` call currently in the starter code inside the TodDo component is using the `AddItem()` function as a callback, but should we choose to later add other functionalities like a 'modify' option, we could adapt this `useForm()` hook.

 In CLASS-32, we expose the state data within the Context API to the users in the SettingsForm component to allow them to adjust it.
-This allows them to set the number of ToDos to show per page, as well as to decide whether to show or hide all completed items.
+This allows them to set the number of ToDos to show per page, as well as to decide whether to show or hide all completed items and update the sort key.

 ## Links and Resources